- This event has passed.

 February 8, 2021 @ 7:00 pm - 8:00 pm

 Magic City Books is proud to welcome Andromeda Romano-Lax for a virtual event in celebration of her new novel, Annie and the Wolves.
 She will be in conversation with author Erika Swyler, bestselling author of Light From Other Stars.

 Part historical fiction (Annie Oakley), part science fiction (time travel), and part literary fiction (a struggling modern-day historian), this book tackles abuse, secrets, and revenge.
 A fascinating story that leaves readers wondering how much our actions can influence the future.

 This free event will be hosted on the Zoom platform and Facebook Live.
 To register in advance for the Zoom event, visit: https://magiccitybooks.zoom.us/webinar/register/WN_oUZdrnxeTcOvOQxHhMQj2Q.

-Annie and the Wolves will be published on February 2, 2021.
-To pre-order a copy visit Magic City Books in person or online: https://magiccitybooks.square.site/product/annie-and-the-wolves/389.
+Annie and the Wolves is available now.
+To purchase a copy, visit Magic City Books in person or online: https://magiccitybooks.square.site/product/annie-and-the-wolves/389.